hotwired/stimulus-site/handbook/targets.md

 The `data-target` attribute's value is a space-separated list of target descriptors.

-It's possible for an element to have more than one target descriptor.
-It's also common for multiple elements in a scope to share the same descriptor.
+It's possible for an element to have more than one target descriptor, and it's common for multiple elements in a scope to share the same descriptor.

 ```html
 <form data-controller="search checkbox">